Dolce & Gabbana forced to cancel show in China

 Thousands of D&G goods have disappeared from platforms run by companies like Alibaba (BABA) and JD.com (JD).

-The backlash against the Italian luxury fashion brand began earlier this week after it launched video ads featuring a Chinese woman struggling to eat pizza with chopsticks.
+The backlash against the Italian luxury fashion brand began earlier this week after it launched video ads featuring a Chinese woman struggling to eat pizza and other Italian food with chopsticks.
 The situation was then made worse by offensive comments that were allegedly sent from co-founder Stefano Gabbana's personal Instagram account.

 The videos and comments spread rapidly on Chinese social media, drawing accusations of racism and calls for boycotts from celebrities.
 The furor forced D&G to cancel a high-profile fashion show in Shanghai hours before it was due to start on Wednesday.